Pylons/pyramid/docs/glossary.rst

      A ``WebOb`` request object.
 See :ref:`webob_chapter` for information about request objects.

+   request factory
+     An object which, provided a WSGI environment as a single positional argument, returns a ``WebOb`` compatible request.

    response
      An object that has three attributes: ``app_iter`` (representing an iterable body), ``headerlist`` (representing the http headers sent